WebediaGaming/react-nexus/INTRO.md

 | Your own feature        | Your own implementation                  | R.App.Plugin                           |

-React on Rails comes with many more, but in addition, it provides a rock-solid framework to idiomaticly implement application-wide features using its very simple plugin system.
+React on Rails comes with many more, but in addition, it provides a rock-solid framework to idiomaticly implement application-wide features using its very simple plugin system, because more often that not, mixin-level or component-level integration just isn't enough.
+Examples of plugins include:
+- Integration with third-party asynchonous SDKs (Facebook, YouTube, ...)
+- Integration with polyfills (screenfull, localforage, ...)

 ### Flux, the side-effect free global state